emanuelduss/BloodHoundQueries/BloodHound_Loader/README.md

 ```
 ## Usage Examples

-Set all the computers in the file "high_value.txt" to high value targets:
+Set all the computers in the file `high_value.txt` to high value targets:
 ```bash
 python3 BloodHoundLoader.py --dburi bolt://localhost:7687 --dbuser neo4j --dbpassword BloodHound --mode h high_value.txt
 ```

-Set all the computers in the file "owned.txt" to owned principals:
+Set all the computers in the file `owned.txt` to owned principals:
 ```bash
 python3 BloodHoundLoader.py --mode o owned.txt
 ```

-Set all the computers in the file "no_smb_signing.txt" to "hassigning = false", in order to use them with the queries "All Shortest Paths from no Signing to *":
+Set all the computers in the file `no_smb_signing.txt` to `hassigning = false`, in order to use them with the queries `All Shortest Paths from no Signing to *`:
 ```bash
 python3 BloodHoundLoader.py --mode s no_smb_signing.txt
 ```